-You simply must try making these Grilled Middle Eastern Turkey Burgers!
-These are so tasty and the herb-filled turkey burgers would also be delicious served in lettuce wraps if you wanted a bit fewer carbs.
+You simply must try these Grilled Middle Eastern Turkey Burgers!
+These are so tasty and the herb-filled turkey burgers would also be delicious served in lettuce wraps if you wanted even fewer carbs.

 Middle Eastern Beef Pitas do have some carbs in the hummus besides the Pita Bread, but you can get away with a pretty thin layer of hummus if you prefer.
 Or skip the hummus and eat the spicy middle eastern beef in side the pita bread for a different take on this tasty recipe.

 Easy Spicy Avocado in Low-Carb Pita Bread is seriously about as easy as it gets for something tasty to stuff into low-carb Pita Bread, but I’d love this for lunch any time I had an avocado hanging around.

 More things to eat inside Low-Carb Pita Bread: